24 (2016 film): Critical Response

 In his review for The Hindu, critic Baradwaj Rangan called 24 an "intelligent, joyous mix of sci-fi and masala-myth."
 Sreedhar Pillai in his review for Firstpost mentioned, "24 is a classy commercial entertainer, which has its moments."
 Malini Mannath of The New Indian Express wrote, "Attractively packaged, 24 is refreshing, novel and worth a watch."
 M. Suganth of The Times of India, assigned 4 out of 5 stars, stating: "It is not often that we see a big star choosing to take a risk with a script that is not simplistic or formulaic, especially when his last few films have underperformed at the box office, but here Suriya pulls it off admirably."
-IndiaGlitz.com rated the film 3.3 out of 5 and called it as "A beautiful and brilliant show of Time" For The Indian Express, Goutham VS wrote: "Suriya's 'Athreya' is a role to remember for years to come.
+For The Indian Express, Goutham VS wrote: "Suriya's 'Athreya' is a role to remember for years to come.
 Director Vikram Kumar needs to be applauded for handling such a complex multi-layered screenplay."
 He gave the film 3.5 stars out of 5.
 Critic based at India Today, Kirubhakar Purushothaman praised the director, calling him the hero of the film.
 He extended his review by assigning 3.5 stars (out of 5).
 In her review for Daily News and Analysis, Latha Srinivasan stated, "Actor Suriya gives a stellar performance in this tale of time travel!
 Vikram Kumar's '24' is a visually stunning film with a novel concept."
 She gave the film 3.5 stars out of 5.

 A 3.5 star (out of 5) generalized review by Indo-Asian News Service mentioned that the "Suriya starrer is truly ambitious".
-Critical review board based at Behindwoods said: "24 is all about Suriya.
-Every emotion is portrayed in his point of view; from love to comedy to pain to revenge, it all comes under his coverage as he plays three important roles in the film."
-They assigned the film 3.25 stars out of 5.
 In her review published by The Deccan Chronicle, Anupama Subramaniam called the film a "well executed and intelligently woven sci-fi thriller."
 She gave the film 3 stars out of 5.
 Subha Shetty Saha, in her review for Mid-Day stated, "24 is a fantastic attempt at sci-fi genre of filmmaking and also belies a lot of hard work and thought that have gone into this at the screenplay stage."
 She gave the film 3 stars out of 5.
 S Saraswathi of Rediff felt, "24 is a cleverly crafted entertainer that is worth your time and money."
-Gautaman Bhaskaran of the Hindustan Times gave the film 2.5 stars out of 5, claiming: "The Sathya-Mani romance is silly to the core, and drags the narrative down by several notches, though uniformly fine performances by Menen, Samantha and Suriya come as magic relief."Sify rated 3 out of 5 stars stating "Straight off the bat Vikram Kumar's Suriya sci-fi film 24 is a well executed thinking movie within the commercial format."
+Gautaman Bhaskaran of the Hindustan Times gave the film 2.5 stars out of 5, claiming: "The Sathya-Mani romance is silly to the core, and drags the narrative down by several notches, though uniformly fine performances by Menen, Samantha and Suriya come as magic relief."
+Sify rated 3 out of 5 stars stating "Straight off the bat Vikram Kumar's Suriya sci-fi film 24 is a well executed thinking movie within the commercial format."